One unit of credit equals four semester hours.

 Credit given for students employed by historical agencies, museums and similar institutions.
 Students must recognize and demonstrate the connection between their academic studies and their field experience in regular reports to the faculty supervisor.
 Recommended for students intending to pursue employment in museums and foundations or graduate work in museum studies/local history.
 Pass/No Pass grading.
 Prerequisites: junior or senior standing and permission of the department chair.

 HIS 492/292 Independent Study

 A student majoring in the Department of History is encouraged to engage in independent study.
 The area of investigation must be approved by the chair of the department.
 A thesis must be presented, giving evidence of the scope of research and depth of insight gained.
 Repeatable for credit.
 Prerequisite: consent of instructor.

 HIS 495 Honors Independent Research

-This course affords Honors Program students the opportunity to design and implement a significant research project in the field of history culminating in an appropriate public dissemination of the research methods and findings.
-This research must build upon previous course work taken within the major or minor, facilitating faculty supervision and guidance.
+This course gives Honors Program students the opportunity to design and implement a significant research project in the field of history culminating in an appropriate public dissemination of research methods and findings.
+This research must build upon previous coursework taken within the major or minor, facilitating faculty supervision and guidance.
 Repeatable for credit.
-Permission of the faculty supervisor and the Director of the Honors Program required prior to registration.
+Permission of the faculty supervisor and the director of the Honors Program required prior to registration.